Table of Contents

-Google Cloud – Professional Cloud Network Engineer certification exam focuses on almost all of the Google Cloud network services.
+Google Cloud – Professional Cloud Network Engineer certification exam focuses on the design, implementation, and management of Google Cloud network infrastructure.
+This includes designing network architectures for high availability, scalability, resiliency, and security.

 - Covers a wide range of Google Cloud services mainly focusing on network services